Bachelor of Science (BS) in Justice Studies

 Flexible Learning Options to Fit Your Lifestyle

 This interdisciplinary degree program takes an in-depth look at the nature of justice and injustice.
-You may benefit from the faculty’s industry experience and the interactive contributions of your peers as you are taught to apply humanities and social science skills to legal matters.
-As a campus or online student, you will study timely topics in criminal law, criminal procedure, corrections and threat assessments, and examine approaches for making communities safer for families and individuals.
-Explore what it means to attend GCU through our online or campus experience.
+You can draw on the faculty’s industry experience and the interactive contributions of your peers as you are introduced to applying humanities and social science skills to legal matters.
+Explore what it means to attend through our online or campus experience.

 Coursework